-So don’t get discouraged if you don’t know much about investing!
-You may want to try these top investment apps in New Zealand.
+So don’t get discouraged if you don’t know much about investing yet!
+Check out these top investment apps in New Zealand to get started.

 ASB Share Trading is the investment app of ASB — New Zealand’s banking giant established in 1847.
 They’re a pioneer of online banking in the country, which has allowed them to craft an app for new and experienced investors.
 This platform gives you choices to plenty of investment types and access to local and international markets.